nikitavoloboev/data/looking-back/2019/2019-december.md

 Tools like [Otta](https://otta.com) are such a breath of fresh air to me because it shows how much bad the UI is when its not aligned to your incentives right.
 It's mind boggling how this is not a solved problem still.

 I still don't know how equity works.
 How do people 'raise' money?
 And how much is distributed and based on what.
 I am sure I am not alone in thinking about this.
 But beyond larger 'ideas'.
 Even small ideas it would be amazing if someone could find an [idea I had](https://trello.com/b/alB1ryRP) and send me a coin so I can build it and know I am not alone in wanting this.
 I really want this to exist.

+## 8-31

+Spent new years with my family in Spain.